smorzechowski/neo-sex-phylogeny-manuscript/README.md

-## Scripts associated with the manuscript "Phylogenetic distribution and recombination suppression of neo-sex chromosomes in honeyeaters (Aves: Meliphagidae)
+## Scripts associated with the manuscript "Phylogenetic distribution and recombination suppression of neo-sex chromosomes in honeyeaters (Aves: Meliphagidae)"

 This readme provides an overview of the analyses conducted in this manuscript.